Day 12 of 2026 baseball books: Universally accepted abstract daydreaming

 “Much as scouts have always combined intuitive judgment against statistical reckoning, the same writers and fans who revel in poetic description and conjure imagined worlds of play tend to be conversant with statistics and are aesthetically compelled by probability.”

 Hmmm… Probably right there.
-Where does that lead?
+So to what perils doth that lead?

 “Robert Coover’s celebrated novel, ‘The Universal Baseball Association, Inc.’ published three years before the founding of the SABR and the dawn of sabermetrics, brought into public view baseball’s twin obsessions with both literary imagination and strict bookkeeping.
 The novel’s protagonist, J. Henry Waugh, is an accountant.
 He is also a literary creator who spins elaborate stories behind closed doors about fictional baseball players but constrains those stories with statistics and probability by methodically and scrupulously using dice to simulate athletic competition.”

-Henkin then has as a visual reference Figure 12.1, which may blow us away more than the Coover book reference.
+Henkin then presents to the court of public opinion Figure 12.1 as visual evidence, which kinda blows us away more than the Coover book reference.

 “Traditionalists may bemoan the distortions that this introduces to the fan experience, but in many respects fantasy baseball extends projects that have long been central to the sport: attending to long-term statistical trends, apportioning credit and blame to individual players in a team sport and enlisting the spectator as an active, if vicarious, participant in some else’s athletic performance.
 All of these projects entail acts of radical imagination … fantasy seems only appropriate … fantasy baseball gratifies the longstanding literary impulse in baseball culture to imagine alternative universes … Baseball as we know it is at core commercial entertainment and projections of worker value have always been part of its discourse and spectacle … baseball has offered many people in various societies a complex and capacious space for thinking about such things as spectatorship, success, community, order and contingency in a modern world.
 And to the extent that baseball matters, that would be the reason why.”

-For those universally unfamiliar with Coover’s coveted and critically held book, you’ve been asked to invest in it during its latest incarnation as part of the New York Review Books’ Classic series “dedicated to publishing an eclectic mix of fiction and nonfiction from different eras and times and of various sorts.”
+Those universally unfamiliar with Coover’s coveted and critically-held book are asked to invest in it during its latest incarnation as part of the New York Review Books’ Classic series, which is “dedicated to publishing an eclectic mix of fiction and nonfiction from different eras and times and of various sorts.”

-To reinforce the book’s classical worthiness, the New York Times Book Review section did a piece last March on this re-release, noting that Coover, “a sometimes difficult, always engaging writer” who published more than 20 books before he died in 2024, indeed saw the bizarre proliferation of Fantasy/Rotisserie Baseball expand to online gambling and insta-betting, but he somehow captured its distorting effect on the human mind long before all this technological craziness.
+To reinforce the book’s classical worthiness, the New York Times Book Review section’s Adam Dalva did a piece last March on this re-release, noting that Coover, “a sometimes difficult, always engaging writer” who published more than 20 books before he died in 2024, indeed foresaw the bizarre effects of Fantasy/Rotisserie Baseball, online gambling and insta-betting, but he somehow captured its distorting effect.

 A 1968 softcover — with artwork that felt the need to add a nude female.